Researching the Legal System of the Lao People’s Democratic Republic

 [45] Article 62, Law on National Assembly No. 64/NA dated 9 December 2015.

-[51] Article 2, Law on Law Making No. 19/NA 12 July 2012; Making law includes the amendment of law.
+[51] Article 2, Law on Law Making No. 06/NA 16 November 2021; Making law includes the amendment of law.

-[53] See Article 2, Law on Lao Front for National Construction No.49/NA dated 20 June 2018; The Lao Front for National Construction is defined as a voluntary political coalition organization of every society, union of political organizations, socio-political organizations, social organizations and individuals representing all classes, ethnic groups, religions, genders, ages and Lao nationals living oversea.
+[53] See Article 2, Law on Lao Front for National Construction No.49/NA dated 20 June 2018; The Lao Front for National Construction is defined as a voluntary political coalition organization of every society, union of political organizations, socio-political organizations, social organizations, and individuals representing all classes, ethnic groups, religions, genders, and ages as well as Lao nationals living oversea.

 [54] Article 15, Law on National Assembly No. 64/NA dated 9 December 2015.